ari1110/fullstack_boilerplate/README.md

 - Django with Django Channels for real-time communication
 - Playwright for web scraping (with Celery for background tasks)
 - GraphQL (Graphene-Django) for API
-- Django AllAuth for authentication
+- Django AllAuth for authentication (including Google OAuth)

 ### Database
 - PostgreSQL with PostGIS extension for geospatial data support
-  - Docker image: postgis/postgis:13-3.1
-  - Default configuration (customizable via .env file):
-    - Name: postgres
-    - User: postgres
-    - Password: postgres
-    - Host: db
-    - Port: 5432

 ### Caching and Message Broker
 - Redis for caching and real-time communication